colinnewell/Insecure-Demo/WORKSTATION-SETUP.md

     docker-compose -f docker-compose.yml -f docker-compose-open-insecure-webserver.yml up -d

+## Static secrets

+The application needs various secrets in order to run.
+The CSRF tokens and various login cookies all require these.
+Out of the box the application will generate these on startup.
+This means that whenever the app is restarted existing cookies will become invalid requiring re-logging in.

+To avoid the secrets being regenerated every time the app starts there is a script to provide those secrets via environment variables via a docker-compose.override.yml.

+    bin/generate-config.pl

 ## Adding an Admin user

 To add an admin user use the add-user.pl script.